 On August 10, 2005, the President signed into law the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
-With guaranteed funding for highways, highway safety and public transportation totaling \$244.1 billion, SAFETEA-LU represented the largest surface transportation investment in our Nation's history to date.
-The two landmark bills that brought surface transportation into the 21st century, ISTEA and TEA-21, shaped the highway program to meet the Nation's changing transportation needs.
-SAFETEA-LU built on this firm foundation, supplying the funds and refining the programmatic framework for investments needed to maintain and grow our vital transportation infrastructure.
 SAFETEA-LU retained all of the public involvement language from the previous acts and added new requirements.
 The new requirements included the development of a TPO Public Participation Plan (PPP) in consultation with interested parties, the addition of bicycle and pedestrian facilities users and the disabled as interested parties, public meetings held at convenient times and accessible locations, and the use of electronic methods and visualization techniques to provide information to the public.
-These regulations are found in Title 23 U.S. Code, Sections 450.210 and 450.316 to guide the development of statewide, local, and Transportation plans and programs.